kashsuks/Notesify/README.md

 ## What’s Next for Notesify
 - **Mobile Version**: Expanding Notesify to mobile devices for on-the-go note-taking.
-- **Collaboration Features**: Allowing users to share and collaborate on notes in real-time.
+- **Collaboration Features**: Allowing users to share and collaborate on notes in real time.
 - **More AI Integration**: We're planning on incorporating more AI models for other features such as flashcard generation, essay grading, etc.
 - **Offline Mode**: Enabling users to access and edit their notes without an internet connection.